HomeSmall BusinessWhen Algorithms Attack: Small Businesses Getting Lost Online

 The Strategy:

-Rather than attempting to compete directly with algorithmic giants, Lighthouse Books implemented a multi-faceted counter-strategy:
+Rather than competing directly with the algorithmic giants, Lighthouse Books put a many-sided counter-strategy in place:

-2. Specialisation focus – Developing deep expertise in specific literary niches underserved by major retailers
+2. Specialisation focus – Building deep expertise in specific literary niches that major retailers underserve

 3. Directory and platform diversificationListing the business in multiple specialised directories, including business directories and literary-specific platforms

-4. Direct relationship building – Developing a text message book recommendation service where customers could text genre preferences and receive personalised recommendations
+4. Direct relationship building – Launching a text message book recommendation service where customers could text genre preferences and receive personalised recommendations

-5. Community partnerships – Creating cross-promotion relationships with local cafes, schools, and community organisations
+5. Community partnerships – Setting up cross-promotion relationships with local cafes, schools, and community organisations

 Did you know?
 Small businesses that implement multi-channel visibility strategies see 2.5x higher customer retention rates than those relying primarily on search engine visibility.